Call Us!

 Research Your Creditors

 Policies on debt settlement vary from one creditor to another.
-That’s why you have to know what are the rules your creditors have set regarding this matter.
+That’s why you have to know what the rules your creditors have set regarding this matter.

 Most creditors will agree to a debt settlement, while others won’t.
 If one of your creditors won’t accept a debt settlement offer, your only option is to wait until your debt is sold to a debt collector and then you negotiate with the latter.